MyPost/cassius/README.md

 ;; => {}
 ```

-Chaining patches will give up back i3 if all of them are applied in order:
+Chaining patches d01, d12 and d23 in order will restore cassandra to i3:

 ```clojure
 (-> conn